servuscms/servus/README.md

 ## Usage

 * `./target/debug/servus dev` - this starts **Servus** on port 4884
-* `sudo ./target/release/servus -c <contact_email> live` - this starts **Servus** on port 443 (note the `sudo` required to bind to that port!) and obtains SSL certificates from Let's Encrypt using the <contact_email>
+* `sudo ./target/release/servus -s -e <contact_email> live` - this starts **Servus** on port 443 and obtains SSL certificates from Let's Encrypt using ACME by providing `<contact_email>`
+* `sudo ./target/release/servus -c <SSL_CERT_FILE> -k <SSL_KEY> live` - this starts **Servus** on port 443 using the provided `<SSL_CERT>` and `<SSL_KEY>`

+Note the `sudo` required to bind to port 443!

 NB: in order to obtain Let's Encrypt certificates you must be running Servus on a machine that is accessible via a public IP (such as a VPS) and have the domain name mapped to that machine's IP.
-Running the "live" version on your developement machine won't work because Let's Encrypt will try to actually connect to your domain and validate your setup.
+Running the "live" version with `-s` on your developement machine won't work because Let's Encrypt will try to actually connect to your domain and validate your setup.

+You can try running the "live" version locally using a custom certificate by passing `-c` and `-k` like in the example above.
+Certificates can be obtained using [acme.sh](https://github.com/acmesh-official/acme.sh), but make sure you run `acme.sh --to-pkcs8` to convert the key to PKCS8 before you pass it to `Servus`.

-However, there is a way to run the "live" version locally *if* you have already run it on your VPS and obtained the certificates.
-You can copy over the `cache` subdirectory, which includes the certificates, and you can even map `127.0.0.1` to your domain name from `/etc/hosts` to get a realistic simulation of the live environment on your local machine.
+PS: you can map `127.0.0.1` to your domain name from `/etc/hosts` to get a realistic simulation of the live environment on your local machine!

 ## Directory structure

 You can run the **Servus** executable from any directory.
 On start, it looks for a directory named `sites` in the same directory as the executable, then loads all available "sites" that it finds in that directory.
-A "site" is identified by the domain name, which is passed by the browser using the [`Host` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/host) (minus the port).
+A "site" is identified by the domain name, which is passed by the browser using the [`Host` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/host).
 So a valid `sites` directory would look like this:

 ```
 .